skaravai/ts-playwright-project/README.md

 ```

 ## Tests running
-1. Headless mode is a mode where the browser runs without a graphical user interface.
+1. Headless mode is a mode where the browser runs without a graphical user interface:
 ```bash
 npx playwright test newCaseCreationTests.spec.ts --project=chromium
 ```
-2. UI mode with
+2. For UI mode use the command:
 ```bash
 npx playwright test --ui
 ```